 Turned ash cup by Joseph Shedd

-As part of a workshop with Allan Wexler Studio, we were each given two hours to produce a "vessel to convey water."
-My response tests the communication skills and patience between its two users, further raising the stakes and heightening suspense by eliminating the element of sight.
+A two-hour design sprint during a workshop with Allan Wexler Studio.
+The prompt: to make a "vessel to convey water, to make the water taste different without changing the water."
+My response tests the communication skills and patience between its two users, raising the stakes and heightening suspense by eliminating the element of sight.

 The Affirmation Engine (2017)